Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Linear free divisors

 In the following theorem, we present a new case where the converse of Theorem \ref{thm-tree} is true.

-\begin{theorem} Let $Q$ be a rational triple quiver and $\mathbf{a}$ be a sincere triple root in $R(Q)$.
-Then, the discriminant in the representation space $\textnormal{Rep}(Q,\mathbf{a})$ is a linear free divisor independent of the orientation. \end{theorem}
+\begin{theorem} Let $Q$ be a rational triple quiver and $\mathbf{a}$ be a sincere triple root { in the corresponding triple root system $R(\Gamma)$.} Then, the discriminant in the representation space $\textnormal{Rep}(Q,\mathbf{a})$ is a linear free divisor independently of the orientation. \end{theorem}

 \begin{proof} We notice that the underlying graphs $E_{7,1}$, $E_{8,1}$ and $E_{8,2}$ are of type $E_7$, $E_8$ and $E_8$, respectively.
 Since $\textbf{a}$ is a root, the claim follows from Theorem \ref{thm-buch-mond}.